domsinclair/vtlgen/assets/help/creatingModules.md

 <br>

-> <b>The Data Generator uses information that it can obtain from an existing table in order to generate a module.
+><b>You can create two types of Module with the Data Generator.
+If you want nothing more than a simple Module Directory structure set out for you, but without any code (controllers or views) then follow the instructions in the initial modal that opens.
 >
+>The Data Generator uses information that it can obtain from an existing table in order to generate a module.
+>
-> It follows therefore that you will need to create a table before you can create a module</b>
+> It follows therefore that you will need to create a table before you can create a module based on a database table.</b>

 <br>